Leaflet/Leaflet/docs/examples/zoom-levels/index.md

 {% include frame.html url="example-scale.html" %}

-`L.Control.Scale` shows the scale which applies to the center point of the map.
+`Control.Scale` shows the scale which applies to the center point of the map.
 At high zoom levels, the scale changes very little, and is not noticeable.